Danielle Whalebone: 2011–2013

 Whalebone formed Animal Hands in 2011, she began recording an EP with her band in 2012.

 The EP was released at Cherry Bar located on ACDC Lane in Melbourne on 19 April 2013.
-The EP was recorded at Birdland Studios in Prahran with prestigious producer Lindsay Gravina (Rowland.S Howard, Magic Dirt).
+The EP was recorded at Birdland Studios with prestigious producer Lindsay Gravina (Rowland.S Howard, Magic Dirt).
 The EP featured a cover track written by Matt Johnson (The The) the track was considered comparable to The Kills in a Review by Undercover FM/NEWS.
 Music reviewer Ali Speers also agreed 'This Is the Day' was 'a stand out cover'.
 Whalebone was praised for her ability to switch between a sweet as sugar voice and a growl in the track 'Defiance' and for showing all the self-abandonment of a punk rocker in the track "Paper Crown" in a review by The Dwarf Magazine.
 The first track on the EP 'Defiance' received airplay on radio station RRR 102.7 FM and LA talkback radio.
 It climbed Australias Triple J Unearthed charts. and received a review in Germanys OX magazine.

 The EP features the artwork of Lucy Hardie an Australian artist who specializes in fine pen and ink drawings.